mariushko/bash_aid_kit/README.md

 Tested on:

 - Arch Linux - best distro ever
-- CentOS 7.3+ - enterprise distro

-Relax, it should run on most of linux distos.
+Relax, it should run on most of modern linux distos.

 ## To Do

-- downgrade .gitconfig aliases from 2.15 to 1.8 for CentOS 7 sake...
+- downgrade .gitconfig aliases from GIT 2.15 to GIT 1.8 for CentOS 7 sake...